flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/adirs.md

 ##Description

-- The Air Data Inertial Reference System (ADIRS) computes the aircraft position, speed, altitude, attitude, and air data for the displays, flight management guidance system, flight controls, engine controls, and other systems.
+- The Air Data Inertial Reference System (ADIRS) computes the aircraft's position, speed, altitude, attitude, and air data for the displays, flight management guidance system, flight controls, engine controls, and other systems.

 - There are three identical air data/inertial reference units (ADIRUs) installed in the aircraft.
 Each ADIRU combines an air data reference (ADR) system with a laser gyro inertial reference (IR) system in a single unit.
 The ADR and IR systems in each ADIRU operate independently, meaning failure of one system will not cause a failure of the other.